NexGenCloud/hyperstack-llm-inference-toolkit/CONTRIBUTING.md

 ### Testing the Hyperstack LLM Inference Toolkit

+#### Unit tests

-To test the toolkit, run the following command:
+To run the unit tests of Toolkit, run the following command:

 ```bash
 # Run the toolkit locally